mnofresno/git-status-checker/github-readme-improver/README.md

 - `-f, --filter <TYPE>`: Filter repositories by type: `own` (owned by user) or `forks` (forked repositories).
 - `--improve <REPO_NAME>`: Improve the `README.md` for a specific repository using OpenAI.
 - `--context-max-bytes <SIZE>`: Set the maximum size for files to be included as context (default: 1000 bytes).
+- `--double-check`: Enables double-check mode, where OpenAI prioritizes which files to include as context for the best possible `README.md` improvement.
 - `-h, --help`: Show the help message and usage instructions.

 ### Example Output